lukaskabrt/blog.kabrt.cz/input/posts/2018-10-hosting-static-website-on-azure.md

 ### Upload website content

-There are many ways to upload files to an Azure Storage blob container - you can use <a href="/content/2018-10-hosting-static-website-on-azure/07-portal-storage-explorer.png" data-toggle="lightbox">Storage explorer build into the Azure Portal</a>, [Microsoft Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/), you can upload files from your code or use [AzCopy utility](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy
+There are many ways to upload files to a blob container - you can use <a href="/content/2018-10-hosting-static-website-on-azure/07-portal-storage-explorer.png" data-toggle="lightbox">Storage explorer build into the Azure Portal</a>, [Microsoft Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/), [Azure Storage API and number of client libraries](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-dotnet) or use [AzCopy utility](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy
 ).
 Because I would like to automate deployments of the website in the future I'm going to use AzCopy.

-By default AzCopy is installed to `c:\Program Files (x86)\Microsoft SDKs\Azure\AzCopy` directory so open the Command prompt and navigate to the AzCopy installation directory
+By default AzCopy is installed to the `c:\Program Files (x86)\Microsoft SDKs\Azure\AzCopy` directory so open the Command prompt and navigate to the installation directory

 ```
 cd "c:\Program Files (x86)\Microsoft SDKs\Azure\AzCopy"
 ```

-Files from the local directory can be uploaded to the storage with the following command:
+Files from the local drive can be uploaded to the storage with the following command:

 ```
 AzCopy